 |1tbsp||Fresh coriander, chopped|

-Before you get started, ask your local butcher to remove all the fat from the pheasant and partridge breasts and put the meat through a mincer.
+Before you get started, ask your local butcher to remove all the fat from the pheasant and from the partridge breasts and put the meat through a mincer.
 Normally you need a fatty cut for something like kofta, but the pheasant breast contains enough fat to bind everything together.